Am I The Only Liberal Struggling With Clinton As The Democratic Party Nominee?

 The GOP aimed to unite the party against Clinton at their convention and did a decent job of it.
 No solutions to real-world problems, just a united front against the other party's nominee.

-Clinton got ever major player on the Democratic side on board to speak positively about her and her ability to run the country, including Sanders.
+Clinton got every major player on the Democratic side on board to speak positively about her and her ability to run the country, including Sanders.
 It was a powerful message that festered, mostly in the negative against an unstable Trump.
 But for many, the primary election corruption was too much to bear and those voters are looking at third party options.

 Are There Any Saving Graces?